Be Alert to the Latest Scam!

 Protect Yourself Against Lottery Fraud

-• Never respond to any emails stating you have won a lottery that you haven’t entered.
+• Never respond to any emails stating you have won a lottery prize on a game you did not play or promotion you haven’t entered.

 • Lotteries do not ask for fees to collect winnings.
 Any request for a fee payment is a good indication that someone is trying to defraud you.

-• Never, ever disclose your bank details or pay fees in advance or wire money overseas for a lottery.
+• Never disclose your bank details or pay fees in advance or wire money overseas for any lottery.

 • If they ask you to keep your win a secret it’s likely to be a fraud.